comp523/ITVS/_includes/index/general.md

 # Project Introduction

+The goal of this project is to streamline the process by which employees of the Lineberger Cancer Center document and classify Internet Tobacco Vendors.
+Initially, we are starting with tracking Reddit popularity of certain keywords and interests with the goal of providing insight about how these communities and intersts have changed over time.
+We then plan to expand the project to provide a way to do some predictive analysis on suspect websites to aid employees in pruning internet tobacco vendor false positives.

 **Tweet:** Our aim is to provide utilities aiding in the process of scraping, caching, and identifying internet tobacco vending websites.

 # Standing Meetings